-- a) 120 dwellings with 28% affordable housing; - b) Relocation of the rugby club and associated pitches to a suitable alternative site before development is commenced; - Provision of a Transport Assessment to assess the need for a right turn lane into the northern part of the site; and - d) Archaeological investigation and appropriate mitigation. - 3.173 The site comprises the club house, main pitch and a number of training pitches currently used by Crediton Rugby Club.
+- a) 120 dwellings with 28% affordable housing; - b) Relocation of the rugby club and associated pitches to a suitable alternative site before development is commenced; - Provision of a Transport Assessment to assess the need for a right turn lane into the northern part of the site; - d) Improved access to the town centre for pedestrians and cyclists; and - ed) Archaeological investigation and appropriate mitigation. - 3.173 The site comprises the club house, main pitch and a number of training pitches currently used by Crediton Rugby Club.
 A site for the relocation of the club has been identified within the Pedlerspool site (Policy CRE5), freeing up this site for residential development.
 However, should the Pedlerspool site not come forward, another suitable alternative site for the rugby club and training pitches will need to be found before this allocation can be developed.
 The replacement sports facilities should result in no net loss in provision. - 3.174 The part of the site to the south of Exhibition Road is flat with good access from the A3072, whilst the area to the north is steep adjoining the road, which has implications for design, layout and access.
 A right turn lane may be required in order to access the northern part of the site, the need for which should be identified by a Transport Assessment to be submitted by the applicant.
-The provision of secondary points of access will be necessary for both parts of the allocation, though it is acknowledged that achieving this may result in the loss of some of the trees which currently adjoin the north side of Exhibition Road. - 3.175 The site lies within an area of archaeological potential.
+The provision of secondary points of access will be necessary for both parts of the allocation, though it is acknowledged that achieving this may result in the loss of some of the trees which currently adjoin the north side of Exhibition Road. - 3.174a The development will also be required to provide improved access to the town centre for pedestrians and cyclists with scope for improvements along Exhibition Road.
+The development will need to contribute towards these and other improvements to the local pedestrian and cycle way network.
+A comprehensive approach to pedestrian and cycle route improvements should be taken in relation to allocations CRE2 Red Hill Cross, CRE5 Pedlerspool and CRE6 Sports Fields all on Exhibition Road. - 3.175 The site lies within an area of archaeological potential.
 Investigation and potential mitigation may be needed.